MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-admins-users-see.md

 **More information for this scenario:**

--   For more information how Azure RMS works with SharePoint, see the [SharePoint Online and SharePoint Server](office-apps-services-support.md#sharepoint-online-and-sharepoint-server) section from [How applications support Azure Rights Management](applications-support.md).
+-   For more information how Azure RMS works with SharePoint, see the [SharePoint Online and SharePoint Server](office-apps-services-support.md#sharepoint-online-and-sharepoint-server) section from [How applications support the Azure Rights Management service](applications-support.md).

 -   For step-by-step instructions to configure SharePoint for Azure RMS, see the [SharePoint Online and OneDrive for Business: IRM Configuration](../deploy-use/configure-office365.md#sharepoint-online-and-onedrive-for-business-irm-configuration) section from [Configuring Applications for Azure Rights Management](../deploy-use/configure-applications.md).